reinarin/coopcareers/dataproject/README.md

-## Data Project Assignment Details
+## Data Analysis and Visualization Project Details

 With your pod group, you’ll create a brief and comprehensive presentation showcasing your observations, insights, and recommendations from a data set provided to you, or one of your choosing for a mock client.